szfh/deep-learning-cancer/README.md

 			1. Avoid the dummy variable trap :heavy_check_mark: :question:
 	1. Feature scaling :heavy_check_mark: :question:
 	1. Split to `training` and `test` set :heavy_check_mark:
+1. **Compile the model** :large_orange_diamond:
+	1. Import Keras
+	1. Initialise the ANN
+	1. Add the input layer
+	1. Add the first hidden layer
+	1. Add the second hidden layer
+	1. Add the output layer
+	1. Compile the ANN
+	1. Fit the ANN to the training set
+1. **Make predictions** :x:
+	1. Predict the test results
+	1. Make the confusion matrix

 ## Task